keremidarski/softserve/linux_tasks/README.md

 # Task 4

-1. Write a bash script to check:
+1. Write a bash script to:
- - Number of CPU Cores
+ - check the number of CPU cores
- - Disk space
+ - check the disk space
+ - check the size of RAM
+ - get information about the last users which were login on the host
+ - calculate the number of active python/perl process User should be possible to choose what exactly he wants to check.